skickar/SpaceAPI/README.md

 # "python3 NBspecial.py"
 for the 28 line version or
 # "python3 SHA1BruteForce3Lines.py"
 for the 3 line version.
+It works the same.
+# "python3 SHA1BruteForce3Lines.py"
-They work the same.
+for the 3 line version.
+Also works the same.

 To see how this works, you can look at the documented code in the NBspecial.py file.